 Virginia Weber Denny

 Virginia brings over 30 years of training experience to her participants.
 Throughout her career, she has helped thousands of participants get the tools they need to excel in their positions.
-As the director of professional development, she provides strategic consulting and facilitation services to area businesses.
+As the director of professional development and conference services, she provides strategic consulting and facilitation services to area businesses.
 Degrees in psychology and organizational communication contribute to a human-potential focus in her work.
 Additionally, her master's in human resource education provides the most cutting-edge information in the field to help learners get the tools they need to be effective.

 Elizabeth Jenkins Kimbell

 Elizabeth Jenkins Kimbell is a professional writer with more than 25 years of experience.
 Her expertise includes advertising support, sales, marketing, copywriting, and designing and writing corporate and nonprofit newsletters.
 She teaches online writing courses for UofL's Department of Communication.